adamsilver/maintainablecss.com-jekyll/index.md

 id: home
 ---

-# Maintainable CSS
+# MaintainableCSS

-*Maintainable CSS* is an approach to writing CSS that is easy to maintain and scales well.
+*MaintainableCSS* is an approach to writing CSS that is modular, and easy to maintain.
 Find out more by running through each short chapter.

 ## Chapters